ps68060/GEMiCal.fpc/README.md

    current month.
 3. loads all the .ics files in a folder.
 4. the ICS folder can be changed.
+5. gemical.cnf holds the lat-long and UTC offset so that the sunrise and sunset times can be calculated.

 Contributions welcome.